Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Similarly, Microsoft partners with governments and charities through their global initiative, YouthSpark to offer free computer programming courses and resources to help create educational, entrepreneurial, and employment opportunities for over 300 million youth, worldwide.

-The UK’s biggest deodorant manufacturer, Unilever in 2014 embarked on an environmental corporate social responsibility initiative.
+The UK’s biggest deodorant manufacturer, In 2014, Unilever embarked on an environmental initiative that makes them one of the top social responsibility in business examples.

 They began to compress their deodorant cans, reducing the carbon footprint of the aerosol spray can by 25%.